Electrical & Electronics — Tunisia

 Certification Introduction

-Tunisia implements a mandatory conformity assessment system for electrical and electronic products, with the core being NT safety certification under the jurisdiction of the Tunisian National Institute of Standardization and Industrial Property (INNORPI).
-Products with wireless communication functions must additionally obtain wireless certification issued by the Tunisian Ministry of Posts and Telecommunications (OMPT).
-NT certification is a mandatory access threshold for electrical and electronic products to clear customs and enter the Tunisian market for legal sales, covering most electrical and electronic products including household appliances, lighting products, power adapters, low-voltage switchgear, consumer electronics, etc.
+Tunisia implements a mandatory conformity assessment system for electrical and electronic products, with the NT safety certification under the jurisdiction of the National Institute of Standardization and Industrial Property of Tunisia (INNORPI) as the core requirement.
+Products with wireless communication functions are also required to additionally obtain wireless certification issued by the Tunisian Ministry of Posts and Telecommunications (OMPT).
+NT certification is a mandatory access threshold for electrical and electronic products to clear customs, enter the Tunisian market and be legally sold, covering most electrical and electronic products such as household appliances, lighting products, power adapters, low-voltage switchgear and consumer electronics.

 Technical Requirements

-• Electrical Safety: Comply with IEC international standards and additional local requirements of Tunisian NT standards.
-The general low-voltage safety standard is NT 1.1.001, and test items include insulation performance, voltage withstand test, mechanical strength, etc.
+Electrical Safety: Comply with IEC international standards and additional local requirements of Tunisian NT.
+The general low-voltage safety standard is NT 1.1.001, and test items include insulation performance, withstand voltage test, mechanical strength, etc.

-• Electromagnetic Compatibility (EMC): Must meet local EMC requirements, and test results issued under IEC/EN standards are accepted for certificate conversion.
+Electromagnetic Compatibility (EMC): It is required to meet local EMC requirements, and IEC/EN standard test results are accepted for certificate conversion.

-• Energy Efficiency: Household appliances and lighting products must comply with Tunisia's energy efficiency labeling system, provide energy efficiency test data and mark the energy efficiency grade.
+Energy Efficiency: Household appliances and lighting products need to comply with Tunisia's energy efficiency labeling system, provide energy efficiency test data and mark the energy efficiency level.

-• Wireless Products: Radio frequency must comply with standards such as ETSI EN 301 893 and ETSI EN 301 489-17, and meet frequency band and power limit requirements.
+Wireless Products: Radio frequency must comply with standards such as ETSI EN 301 893, ETSI EN 301 489-17, etc., and meet the restrictions on frequency band and power.

-• Other Requirements: The grid voltage in Tunisia is 220V/50Hz, product plugs must comply with local specifications.
-Labels and instructions must be in both Arabic and French.
-Overseas manufacturers must appoint a local agent in Tunisia.
+Other Requirements: The grid voltage is 220V/50Hz, product plugs must conform to local specifications.
+Labels and instructions must be in bilingual Arabic and French, and overseas manufacturers need to appoint a local agent in Tunisia.

 Certification Process